-More than 1.2 million Pennsylvania voters are independent and all are shut out of important spring nomination contests.
+More than 1.2 million Pennsylvania voters are independent and are shut out of primary elections.
 In many parts of the state, primary elections are decisive, with winners virtually guaranteed to win the November general election and enter public office.
-This means more than one out of every eight registered Pennsylvanian voters are barred from having a say in a critical part of the electoral process on offices from township council to the U.S. presidency.
+This means more than one out of every eight registered Pennsylvanian voters are barred from having a meaningful say in who represents them- from state legislative office to the U.S. presidency.

 The founding members of the Open Primaries PA -- Committee of Seventy, Common Cause PA, Commonwealth Commonsense, Independent Pennsylvanians and Philly Set Go -- established this new coalition on the principles of: